AkshayIyer12/promisesLib/README.md

 File an issue at [Issues](https://github.com/AkshayIyer12/promisesLib/issues/new)

 ### Want to contribute
-Send a PR at [PR](https://github.com/AkshayIyer12/promisesLib/pulls)
+Send a PR at [Pull Requests](https://github.com/AkshayIyer12/promisesLib/pulls) Happy Coding!
+The force is strong in you.